janeberry/janeberry/README.md

 ### 🌟 About Me

-I'm currently a <b>Junior</b> studying <b>Computer Engineering</b> at San Jose State University. <br>
+I'm currently a <b>junior</b> majoring in Computer Engineering at San Jose State University.
-Inspired by Iron Man from The Avengers, I began my tech journey driven by a passion for innovation and creativity. <br>
+I’m passionate about creating things that blend creativity and technology whether it’s writing clean code, solving problems, or exploring new tools.

-Starting my journey in the United States at 17, I'm dedicated to turning my dreams into reality through continuous learning and determination.
+My interest in tech started with a spark of curiosity (and a little inspiration from Iron Man 🦾), and it's grown into a love for building and learning every day.

 ---